Kim Shin-wook

 Kim Shin-wook (Korean: 김신욱; Hanja: 金信煜; [kim.ɕi.nuk̚]; born 14 April 1988) is a South Korean professional footballer who plays as a striker for Hong Kong Premier League club Kitchee.

 Club career

 Ulsan Hyundai

 Kim spent his youth training either as a central defender or a defensive midfielder, but upon suggestion by his manager, he changed his position into a forward a few weeks after signing his first professional contract with Ulsan Hyundai.
 At first, he struggled to adjust in the new position but lately he has been proving his worth by being one of the top forwards in the Korean football league.
 His improvement as a striker the last few years is evidenced by his ever-increasing goal scoring record.

 Kim was a very influential figure during Ulsan's road to the 2012 AFC Champions League winning title.
 Kim performed at a top level in all of the 13 matches he played in and ended the tournament with 6 goals scored.
-With such performance, he was nicknamed as "Attack on Titan" or "Chinook".
+With such performance, he was nicknamed as the "Advancing Giant (Shingeki no Kyojin)" or "Chinook".